ENG1-team5/yorkPirates/README.md

 0. Install Temurin 11 from https://adoptium.net/

-    If you get an issue similar to `Incompatable major version 61` then you need to make sure that you install Temurin 11
+    If you get an issue similar to `Incompatable major version 61` then you need to make sure that you installed Temurin 11

 1. Pull this repository using: